Nabataean Aramaic: Syntax

 If a sentence includes a verb, the normal word order is verb—subject—object(s), as in lʕnw (V) dwšrʔ wmnwtw wqyšh (S) kl mn dy ...
 (O) 'may Dushara and Manat and Qayshah curse anyone who ...'.

-If a sentence does not include a verb, it is copular.
+If a sentence does not include a verb, the sentence is copular.
 It then consists of two noun phrases which make up the subject and predicate, as in dnh (S) kprʔ ...
 (P) 'this is the grave ...'.

-Coordination and subordination

 Clauses can be coordinated by the conjunction w- 'and, but'.
 Most forms of subordinate clauses are introduced by the particle dy.
 Conditional clauses are introduced by hn 'if'.

 Lexicon

-Most of the Nabataean basic vocabulary has been inherited from older Aramaic.
+Most of the Nabataean basic vocabulary was inherited from older Aramaic.
 Examples of these inherited words include ʔb 'father', ʔm 'mother', br 'son', brt 'daughter', dkr 'male', and nqbh 'female'.
 Loanwords, however, are also common.
 Arabic and Ancient North Arabian loanwords have received special attention.
 Words like ʔṣdq 'heir' and kpr 'tomb' may have been borrowed from Dadanitic.
 Words thought to have been borrowed from Arabic include ḥlyqh 'custom' (Arabic ḫalīqah), lʕn 'to curse' (Arabic laʕana), and ʕyr 'other than' (Arabic ġayr).
 The Nabataean kingdom's contacts with Hellenistic states and Rome also led to the borrowing of certain Greek words, such as ʔsrtg 'general' (Greek stratēgós).
 Some of these ultimately come from Latin, like qysr 'Caesar'.
 From earlier stages of Aramaic, Nabataean inherited a few loanwords from Akkadian: the attested borrowings are ʔpkl (a kind of priest; Akkadian apkallu, ultimately from Sumerian abgal) and šyzb 'to save' (Akkadian šūzubu).